0xKakashi/cookbook/CLI.md

   * `?`: match any single character
   * `[sequence]`: match any character in sequence
   * `[!sequence]`: match any character not in sequence
-* flag: `--recursive` - commands are single file without this flag

 ```bash
 #